gautambaghel/terraform-google-terraform-cloud-agents/examples/tfc-agent-gke-operator/README.md

 ## Steps to deploy this example

-1. Create terraform.tfvars file with the necessary values.
+1. Create terraform.auto.tfvars file with the necessary values.

     The Terraform Cloud agent token you would like to use.
 NOTE: This is a secret and should be marked as sensitive in Terraform Cloud.